 In addition, even when the defendant is clearly at fault, there may be ambiguity over the intent and design of the wrongful action.
 A medical malpractice suit may differ wildly if brought against a new resident at the end of a 12-hour shift vs the Head of Surgery scrubbing in for the morning hungover.
 If the wrongful act was a common or easy mistake that a jury might see themselves making, they will probably look upon the defendant more favorably.

 The assets of both you and the defendant are vital questions when trying to estimate the amount a claimant may receive.
-Almost always, wrongful death claims will begin as claims against the insurance company who represents the corporation or defendant.
+Almost always, wrongful death claims will begin as claims against the insurance company that represents the corporation or defendant.
 Generally, wrongful death claims are limited to the maximum payout the insurance company allows.
 While sometimes thinking higher can be a useful negotiation tool (and a just one), it is far more difficult to extract money from a defendant’s personal assets versus an insurance company.

-For example, if the defendant has very little personal assets outside of what the insurance will pay out, a jury will be less likely to award a bigger payout, and indeed may not be able to because of their limitations.
+For example, if the defendant has very little personal assets outside what the insurance will pay out, a jury will be less likely to award a bigger payout, and indeed may not be able to because of their limitations.
 Any bankruptcy claim by the defendant will also void the payout, regardless of the verdict.

 In addition, should they not desire to pay the full amount (but have the assets to pay), you may need to spend lots of extra time and money trying to retrieve it through collections and other agencies.
 These fees can sometimes be astronomical, and end up making settling for the amount payable by their insurance a far more attractive prospect.